 - a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

 Your nurse will give you:

-methotrexate as a slow injection into your cannula or line - you will usually have fluids through a drip at the same time
+- methotrexate as a slow injection into your cannula or line, and you will usually have fluids through a drip at the same time

-cisplatin as a drip over 1 -8 hours.
+- cisplatin as a drip over one to eight hours.

 Your nurse will run the drip through a pump, which gives you the treatment over a set time.
 You will have fluids through a drip before and after the cisplatin.